4 Steps to the Field: Planning Your Colorado Elk Hunt

 Before you head to the field, it’s important to know the effective range of your firearm or bow and your limitations.
 This will help you get familiar with the distances where you have the best ability to make an ethical kill once you are presented with the opportunity.

 There are many archery and shooting ranges around the state that offer bow and rifle sight-in for hunters.
 The CPW maintains an interactive list of these online on the “Shooting Ranges” page, along with hours of operation and contact information.

 All elk hunters using a firearm in Colorado must wear daylight fluorescent orange while hunting.
 (Fluorescent orange that has a camo pattern in it is not legal.)
 Regulations state you must have 500 inches of hunter orange visible above the waist, including a hat.
 Wearing an orange vest and hat is sufficient.
 It’s also a good idea to take an extra orange vest along to wrap around your backpack, so the orange on your back shows.

 It’s also a good idea to carry phone numbers to CPW offices in the area, as well as State Patrol, in case of emergencies.
 There’s also a “Hunter Information” form PDF available for download on the CPW website.
 Print this before your trip, fill it out and leave it with someone at home so they can access information quickly in case of an emergency.

-Field dressing and
+Field dressing and packing out

 When you harvest an elk, the most important thing to remember is to field dress it as soon as possible to prevent meat from spoiling.
 There are videos and information on the CPW website that deal with care of a harvested animal.
 Many tactics can be employed for removing such a large animal from the woods.
 These are explained in some free short videos on the CPW website, Elk Hunting University articles and feature-length DVDs that are available for purchase through the online store.